Information Center

 Fruit Tree Pollination

-Cross-pollination is accomplished by planting two or more varieties side by side or grafting two or more varieties on one trunk.
 The cross-pollination varieties must bloom at the same time and be compatible with one another.
-The length of the blooming season varies from 7 to 15 days depending on the fruit, varietal strain and weather.
-Cold, windy and wet weather can prevent bee activity and therefore hinder cross-pollination during fruit blooming.
+The length of the blooming season varies from 7 to 15 days depending on the fruit, varietal strain, and weather.
+Cold, windy, and wet weather can prevent bee activity and, therefore, hinder cross-pollination during fruit blooming.

 In order for apple and pear trees to produce fruit, there has to be a second tree for cross-pollination to occur.
 As long as a second tree is within 500 feet of the first, pollination should take place.
 If your apple or pear trees are not performing to satisfaction, the following list will help you trouble-shoot: